marcellosso/is-ai-client/README.md

 ## Todo

-- [ ] Add google analytics
 - [ ] Bar chart on summary

 ##### Priorities

+- [ ] Add summary page after game ended, show if got high score and show all questions that were answered with the source and desc

+## In Progress

+- [ ] Add google analytics
+- [ ] Add ADMIN Page
 - [ ] Handle proper development (local) and production enviromnents
 - [ ] Prepare for production release

-## In Progress

-- [ ] Add summary page after game ended, show if got high score and show all questions that were answered with the source and desc
-- [ ] Fix CORS

 ## Done ✓